Installing Tapcon Masonry Screws: Step-by-Step Instructions

 - The switch on the hammer drill must be in the hammer and rotation mode before starting to drill.
 The hammer motion breaks up the masonry material and the rotation removes the dust from the hole.

-- Use the proper sized carbide tipped bit.
+- Use the properly sized carbide tipped bit.

 - Make sure that the bit meets ANSI standards.
 This will ensure the hole meets proper hole tolerance.

 - The carbide bit diameter required for the 3/16” screw is 5/32”.
 For the 1/4” screw a 3/16” carbide tipped bit must be used.